IsaacDM-Hub/Networking-Shared/day1.md

 # TACACS (Port 49)
 > # Used for centralized authentication, authorization, and accounting.
 > # Cisco
+> # commonly used for networking devices

 # RADIUS (UDP 1645/1646 AND 1812/1813)
 > # Open source networking protocol used for centralized autentication, authorization and accounting

 # DIAMETER (TCP 3868)
-> # exchange authentication, authorization, and accounting (AAA) information in Long-Term Evolution (LTE) and IP Multimedia Systems (IMS) networks.
+> # exchange authentication, authorization, and accounting (AAA) information in Long-Term Evolution (LTE) and IP Multimedia Systems (IMS) networks. (fromm google)

 # SNMP (UDP Port 161/162)
 > # Collects and organizes information about managed devices on IP networks